 The mining licence covers 1,355km² and includes two major copper deposits, Malundwe and Chimiwungo, as well as 25 exploration prospects.
 The licence is valid for 25 years (from January 2004) and is renewable for a further 25 years.

 Although Lumwana was discovered in 1961, no serious work was carried out there until Equinox became involved in 1999.
 At the time, the property was controlled by Phelps Dodge Corp.
 Equinox formed a joint venture with Phelps in which Equinox could earn 51% of Lumwana by investing $10m and completing a feasibility study.
 Later, Equinox bought Phelps out for $5m, giving Equinox 100% ownership of Lumwana.

-Construction of the mine started in earnest in late 2006, and was carried out by about 4,700 local workers.
-Building it has cost about $760m.
-So in 2006, Equinox completed three rounds of equity financing totalling $250m through a short-form prospectus equity issue managed by an international syndicate of underwriters, a private placement equity issue to ZCCM Investments Holdings managed by the company and a second short-form prospectus equity issue managed by an international syndicate of underwriters.
+Costing $760m, mine construction started in earnest in late 2006 and was carried out by 4,700 local workers.
+In 2006, Equinox completed three rounds of equity financing totalling $250m through a short-form prospectus equity issue managed by an international syndicate of underwriters, a private placement equity issue to ZCCM Investments Holdings managed by the company and a second short-form prospectus equity issue managed by an international syndicate of underwriters.